jeromeetienne/doodling-in-vr/README.md

 npm start
 ```

+In another terminal, run a local http server at the root of the repository
-then run a local http server. e.g. for [http-server](https://github.com/indexzero/http-server), it is
+e.g. for [http-server](https://github.com/indexzero/http-server), it is

 ```
 http-server